10 Signs Your Law Firm’s Website Needs a Redesign

 6. Your site has a slow load time

-To speed up load time, consider optimizing images and using a content management system.
+To speed up load time, I suggest optimizing images and using a content management system.
 Large images can significantly slow down a website.
 Use image compression tools to reduce image file sizes without compromising quality.
 Many CMS platforms offer plugins and extensions to optimize website performance.
 These can help with caching, image optimization, and more.

 7. Your site doesn’t maximize conversions